 In order to meet the requirement of this microscopy field, Bright Solutions proposes the NPS-T-800-1500, a novel tunable ultrafast laser with narrow-bandwidth emission as candidate tool for Stimulated Raman Spectroscopy.
+This laser source has been developed within the FESR 2014-2020 program, with the Support of Regione Lombardia, Call Hub Ricerca e Innovazione, in a project named NEWMED.
 Offering a proper combination of optical properties, the NPS-T-800-1500, is a widely tunable ultrafast laser using an optical parametric oscillator (OPO), with high spectral purity and extremely narrow bandwith, delivering high intensity ultrafast pulses in several wavelength regions, and providing a unique solution in the field of laser spectroscopy and imaging.